The Affordable Care Act

 Expansion of Medicaid Eligibility

 The Affordable Care Act required states to expand Medicaid coverage to everyone making less than 133% (138% under effective definitions of income) of the Federal Poverty Level, or lose federal funding to Medicaid.
 Medicaid expansion helps to cover the gap between current Medicaid eligibility and families being able to afford private health insurance using the Marketplace subsidies.
 There were a lot of people who didn’t make enough money to qualify for subsidies on the exchange, but made too much money to qualify for Medicaid.
-It was estimated that about half of the insured in America would be covered by Medicaid expansion if it were to be applied nationwide.
+It was estimated that about half of the uninsured in America would be covered by Medicaid expansion if it were to be applied nationwide.
+This also would ensure that there would be less unpaid emergency care brought on by lack of coverage.
+Medicaid expansion has resulted in a marked reduction in unpaid bills at hospitals, which in turn reduces the need for hospitals to pass along these costs to taxpayers and people with health insurance.

 In states that do expand Medicaid eligibility, the law provides that the federal government will pay for 100% of the expansion for the first three years and then gradually reduce its subsidy to 90% by 2020.
 Several opposing states argue that the 10% of the funding of the expansion that they will be responsible for will be too much for their states' budgets.
 However, studies suggest that rejecting the expansion will cost states more than expanding Medicaid due to increased spending on uncompensated emergency care that otherwise would have been partially paid for by Medicaid coverage.

 The intention of the ACA was to make sure that everyone who makes less than 400 percent of the FPL would either be eligible for subsides on the Exchanges or be able to go onto Medicaid.
 But for those states which rejected Medicaid expansion, there will be many people who make too much to be eligible for Medicaid but not enough to be eligible for subsidies on the Exchanges.
+This leaves a coverage gap between those who qualify for Medicaid (as low as 50 percent of FPL in some states) and those who qualify for marketplace subsidies (between 100% and 400% of FPL).
+Fortunately, those who fall in the coverage gap are exempt from the mandate; therefore, they will not be penalized for not having insurance if their state chooses not to expand Medicaid.
 Studies of the impact of state decisions to reject the Medicaid expansion, as of July 2013, calculate that up to 6.4 million Americans could fall into this coverage gap.

 Some of the current drawbacks to Medicaid include limited access to health care and low doctor payouts.
 Because of the low payouts, many doctors will not accept Medicaid patients, and the quality of the care can be rather poor.
 The ACA proposes to raise the amount that doctors get under Medicaid to the same levels as Medicare, and provides free or low-cost preventive services, including routine vaccinations.